thylo/simmone-deployer/readme.md

 ## Laravel Envoy Deploy

-This repository includes an Envoy.blade.php script that is designed to provide a very basic "zero-downtime" deployment option using the open-source [Laravel Envoy](http://laravel.com/docs/5.0/envoy) tool.
+This repository includes an Envoy.blade.php script that is designed to provide a very basic "zero-downtime" deployment option using the open-source [Laravel Envoy](http://laravel.com/docs/5.2/envoy) tool.
+This repository is heavily inspired by [envoy-deploy](https://github.com/papertank/envoy-deploy)

 ## Requirements